Costa Rica Reminded Me Why I Fell In Love With Backpacking

 Costa Rica Felt Physically Grounding

-You spend so much time outside there.
+You spend so much time outside.

 Walking.